hashicorp/terraform-website/content/source/docs/enterprise/registry/publish.html.md

 ~> **Note:** If a deletion would leave a module with no versions, the module will be automatically deleted.

 ![TFE screenshot: the deletion dialog](./images/publish-delete.png)

+## Sharing Modules Across Organizations

+In normal operation, TFE doesn't allow one organization's workspaces to use private modules from a different organization.
+(When TFE runs Terraform, it provides temporary credentials that are only valid for the workspace's organization, and uses those credentials to access modules.)
+And although it's possible to mix modules from multiple organizations when running Terraform on the command line, we strongly recommend against it.

+However, you can easily share modules across organizations by sharing the underlying VCS repository.
+Grant each organization access to the module's repo, then add the module to each organization's registry.
+When you push tags to publish new module versions, both organizations will update appropriately.